sianfairley/auth-demo/README.md

 6. To "log a user out" means to DELETE the **localStorage** token and, most likely, redirect to the login page

 7. Every server API request to a protected backend route should include the authorization token.
-This can be in form of an Authorization header (for example **x-access-token**) in the request
+This can be in form of an Authorization header (for example **authorization**) in the request

    7b. with fetch() this can be a bit tedious.
 You can check out [Axios](https://github.com/axios/axios) library, which is a wrapper around fetch, and provides methods to "always include a particular header" in our AJAX calls, this way we don't have to bother in explicitly including it every time.